Modelling and synthesizing turbulence with multi-scale coherent vortices: Fast turbulence synthesis

 Since the construction of woven turbulence does not involve temporal evolution, its resolution requirement is weaker than that of DNS.
 We propose the criterion

 for achieving adequate resolution of the smallest scales in woven turbulence with the maximum wavenumber $k_{\rm{max}} \approx N/2$.
 This criterion results from resolving more than $95\%$ of the enstrophy of woven turbulence \citep{Pope2000Turbulent}.
-Considering the resolution criterion $k_{\rm{max}}\eta>1.5$ with $k_{\rm{max}} \approx N/3$ for DNS \citep{Pope2000Turbulent} and the relation between $\sigma_{\mathcal{N}}$ and $\eta$ given by \eqref{eq:small_scale}, the number of grid points required for woven turbulence is $(1/2)^3$ of that needed for DNS for the same Kolmogorov scale.
-The resolution of the woven turbulence cases in table~\ref{tab:cases} satisfies \eqref{eq:resolution} for resolving the smallest scales.
+Considering the resolution criterion $k_{\rm{max}}\eta>1.5$ with $k_{\rm{max}} \approx N/3$ for DNS \citep{Pope2000Turbulent} and the relation between $\sigma_{\mathcal{N}}$ and $\eta$ given by \eqref{eq:scales}, the number of grid points required for woven turbulence is $(1/2)^3$ of that needed for DNS with the same Kolmogorov scale.
+The resolution of the woven turbulence cases in table~\ref{tab:set-up of cases} satisfies \eqref{eq:resolution} for resolving the smallest scales.
+Moreover, since the woven turbulence is constructed directly without temporal evolution, if the resolution criterion \eqref{eq:resolution} is not satisfied, the flow field within the resolved wavenumber range will not be affected.

-We have improved the numerical algorithm in \citet{Shen2024Designing} to significantly enhance the computational efficiency to generate woven turbulence.
-As discussed in Appendix~\ref{app:Numerical}, the cost for constructing woven turbulence is only $O(N^3)$, which is the optimal scaling for 3D turbulence synthesis.
-In contrast, the computational cost of the random Fourier modes and existing fractal models is $O(N^{3}\log N)$ \citep{Malara2016Fast}.
+We have systematically redesigned the numerical algorithm in \citet{Shen2024Designing} to significantly enhance the computational efficiency for generating woven turbulence.
+As discussed in Appendix~\ref{app:Numerical}, the cost for constructing woven turbulence scales as $O(\varrho_c N^3)$.
+Since $\varrho_c$ approaches a constant at high Reynolds numbers in \eqref{eq:critical vortex density}, the effective scaling is $O(N^3)$, which is the optimal scaling for 3D turbulence synthesis.
+In contrast, the computational cost of the random Fourier modes is $O(N^{3}\log N)$ \citep{Fung1992Kinematic}, consistent with that of the 3D fast Fourier transform.
+Most existing fractal models exhibit the same asymptotic complexity \citep{Malara2016Fast}, where the logarithmic factor $\log N$ arises from the increasing total vortex density with Reynolds number.
 Given $N\propto Re_{\lambda}^{3/2}$, the computational cost for constructing woven turbulence is $O(Re_{\lambda}^{9/2})$.
-This is significantly less than $O(Re_{\lambda}^{6})$ required by DNS \citep{Pope2000Turbulent}, which is obtained after running multiple time steps until reaching a statistically stationary state.
+This is significantly less than $O(Re_{\lambda}^{6})$ required by DNS \citep{Pope2000Turbulent}, which is obtained after running multiple time steps until reaching a statistically stationary state to obtain an instantaneous turbulent field.